 Depart in April, May and June for the best RTW ticket prices.
 Fares for UK departures in January/February/March and September/October/November are normally £50 - £150 higher.
 The best bargains are to be had if you avoid UK departures anytime during July, early August, Easter and Christmas.

-It’s worth knowing that an otherwise identical RTW ticket that costs £2,000 if you depart on 20 December can cost £500 less if leave depart two weeks earlier/later.
+It’s worth knowing that an otherwise identical RTW ticket that costs £2,000 if you depart on 20 December can cost £500 less if you leave two weeks earlier/later.
 If you have to leave at a peak time, book as far ahead as possible.
 The lowest availability will tend to be on flights returning to the UK from anywhere warm in early January.